basil79/ima-wrapper/README.md

 # ima-wrapper

-> Wrapper for IMA SDK for HTML5.
+> Wrapper for IMA SDK HTML5.

 NOTE: If you have already included the [ima3.js](//imasdk.googleapis.com/js/sdkloader/ima3.js) script in the page, the wrapper will check the IMA SDK client side version if it was included and use it, if not, the wrapper will try to load `ima3.js` from `//imasdk.googleapis.com/js/sdkloader/ima3.js`.